talohana/talohana/README.md

 - 🔭 I’m currently working on a portfolio and some articles
 - 🌱 I’m currently learning Gatsby
 - 🥅 2020 Goals: Contribute more to Open Source projects
-- ⚡ Fun fact: I love juggling, my current goals is 5 balls 🤹
+- ⚡ Fun fact: I love juggling, my current goal is 5 balls 🤹

 <br />